 Whether you're just after a day of fun and relaxation or you want to learn the ropes from an old salt, charter fishing is a great way to expand your horizons.
 But make sure you choose your charter wisely — trusting your experience to trial and error is just one big error.

-Lenny Rudow has been a writer and editor in the marine field for two decades and has authored five how-to fishing books including Rudow’s Guide To Rockfish and Rudow’s Guide To Modern Jigging, available at www.GETGUP.com.
-He’s won 18 awards from Boating Writers International and two from the Outdoor Writers Association of America.
+Lenny Rudow has been a writer and editor in the marine field for two decades and has authored five how-to fishing books including Rudow's Guide To Rockfish and Rudow's Guide To Modern Jigging.
+He's won 18 awards from Boating Writers International and two from the Outdoor Writers Association of America.

 Charter Question Checklist

 Getting ready to choose a charter?
 Make sure to ask the captain all the applicable questions, before you book!